What do Chinese people drink?

 You’ll find soft drink at convenience stores and supermarkets across China, as well as in all the restaurants and fast-food outlets.

-During my adventures in China, I have found it extremely hard, if not impossible, to find sugar-free or diet pop.
+During my adventures in China, I have found it hard to find sugar-free or diet pop.

 Sadly, like many other countries, the locals are getting fatter.
-And soft drink – often accompanied with an unhealthy fast-food meal – is a small but important piece of that puzzle.
+And soft drink – often accompanied with an unhealthy fast-food meal – is a small but important piece of this puzzle.

 In fact, China is in the midst of an alarming increase in obesity in both men and women.